BivinSadler/MSDS-6373-Time-Series/Unit 11/ReadMe.md

 11.3.3

 The computer will want "YES" but the answer is actually "NO" since the pvalue in the last questions changed from above .05 to below .05.
 (FTR Ho to Reject Ho).

+11.6.2
+The model specification in the video is listed as .33 instead of 1.33 (missing the 1.)